 Many bars, restaurants, and small urban wineries offer homemade or locally produced wines at very affordable prices.
 This allows you to sample a variety of varieties, from the most intense reds to fresh and aromatic whites, without breaking the bank.

-It's ideal for those who want to experience Georgian culture through their palates, learn about traditional brewing methods (such as fermentation in qvevri, buried clay pots), and enjoy a relaxing time in the city.
+It's a great plan if you want to experience Georgian culture through your taste buds, learn about traditional brewing methods (such as fermentation in qvevri, buried clay pots) and enjoy a relaxing time in the city.

 Day trips from Tbilisi

-One of the best things about Tbilisi is that its location allows for day trips to places steeped in history, epic landscapes, and traditions.
-While the capital has a lot to offer, spending time in the surrounding area will give you a more complete view of Georgia.
+One of the best things about Tbilisi is its location, which makes it easy to take day trips to places steeped in history, epic landscapes, and traditions.
+While the capital has much to offer, spending time in the surrounding areas will give you a more complete picture of Georgia.

 Mtskheta